Ignition switch with remote control key extracted/inserted and START/STOP ENGINE button.

 Insert the remote control key in the ignition switch and press it in to its end position.
-Note that if the car is equipped with Alcolock* then a breath test must first be approved before the engine can be started.
-For more information on the Alcolock, see Alcolock.
+Note that if the car is equipped with alcohol lock* then a breath test must first be approved before the engine can be started.
+For more information on the Alcohol lock, see Alcohol lock.

 Press the START/STOP ENGINE button and then release it.